Battle of Rovereto: Battle

 On 3 September, Masséna attacked 1,500 of Vukassovich's troops near Ala and drove them back to Marco on the east bank of the Adige.
-Vukassovich tried to warn Davidovich, but his superior was away at a conference with Würmser in Trento.
+Vukassovich tried to warn Davidovich, but his superior was away at a conference with Wurmser in Trento.
 Vaubois brushed aside some elements of Reuss's brigade at Nago-Torbole and stood poised to attack an Austrian position at Mori on the west bank.
-Meanwhile, Würmser became aware of the French threat to Trento, but he nevertheless pursued his strategy of moving via the Brenta valley.
+Meanwhile, Wurmser became aware of the French threat to Trento, but he nevertheless pursued his strategy of moving via the Brenta valley.

 At dawn, Masséna's division attacked Vukassovich's Austrians at Marco.
 General of Brigade Claude Perrin Victor led one demi-brigade straight up the main road, while General of Brigade Jean Joseph Magdeleine Pijon seized the high ground to one flank.
 After sturdy resistance, the Austrians pulled back to avoid being cut off.
 Masséna pursued vigorously, breaking up a number of Austrian formations.
 When he reached Rovereto, Vukassovich stood firm again until noon-time.
 Then he fell back toward Calliano with the remnant of his brigade and Sporck's troops.
 By this time, Vaubois had captured Mori on the west bank.

 Davidovich placed Colonel Karl Weidenfeld and the Preiss Infantry Regiment 24 in a formidable position in the Adige gorge to cover the retreat of his forces.
 However, the regiment's morale was poor after suffering casualties and being hustled out of several defensive lines.
 Aided by artillery fire directed by General of Brigade Elzéar Auguste Cousin de Dommartin, Masséna's troops attacked in heavy columns and broke through.
 Believing themselves well-covered by Weidenfeld's force, Vukassovich and Sporck allowed their troops to cook dinner when they arrived in Calliano.
 Without warning, the French interrupted the proceedings by storming into the camp in the late afternoon.
 The result was a rout of the surviving Austrians.